Southwest Climate Outlook July 2020 - Climate Summary

-Precipitation and Temperature Forecast: The three-month outlook for August through October calls for increased chances of below-normal precipitation in parts of western Arizona, with equal chances of above- or below-normal precipitation in the rest of Arizona, New Mexico, west Texas, and northern Mexico (Fig. 7, top).
-The three-month temperature outlook calls for increased chances of above-normal temperatures across most of the U.S. Southwest and northern Mexico (Fig. 7, bottom).
+Precipitation and Temperature Forecast: The three-month outlook for Aug through Oct calls for equal chances of above- or below-normal precipitation in most of Arizona, New Mexico, Texas, and northern Mexico (Fig. 7, top).
+The three-month temperature outlook calls for increased chances of above-normal temperatures across most of the western U.S. and northern Mexico (Fig. 7, bottom).

 - Figures 1, 3 - National Centers for Environmental Information - ncei.noaa.gov